PaulWieland/ratgdo/docs/index.md

 ratgdo is *not* a cloud device and does *not* require a subscription service.
 The firmware is open source and free for anyone to use.

 # ratgdo Firmware
-* ESPHome - best for [Home Assistant](https://www.home-assistant.io), [Control4](https://chowmain.software/drivers/control4-ratgdo), [Nice/Elan](https://chowmain.software/drivers/elan-ratgdo), &amp; [Crestron](https://chowmain.software/drivers/crestronhome-ratgdo)  integrations
+* ESPHome - best for [Home Assistant](https://www.home-assistant.io), Chowmainsoft's [Control4](https://chowmain.software/drivers/control4-ratgdo), [Nice/Elan](https://chowmain.software/drivers/elan-ratgdo), &amp; [Crestron](https://chowmain.software/drivers/crestronhome-ratgdo), Finite Lab's [Control4](https://github.com/finitelabs/control4-esphome) integrations, MQTT Integrations using a custom yaml
 * HomeKit - best for those with iOS and without home automation platforms
-* MQTT - best for NodeRED or other custom MQTT integrations

 ## Version 2.5
 Version 2.5 adds support for Security + 1.0 openers as well as standard dry contact openers.
 Extra wiring terminals for your wall control panel and obstruction sensors have been added which simplifies the installation.
 Security +1.0 requires an 889LM / 041A7928-3MC wall control panel.
 If you do not have an 889LM / 041A7928-3MC, ratgdo offers an emulation mode but it will interfere with your wall control's functions. dry contact control mode can be used with security +1.0 openers as a fall back.